Under pressure: poroelastic regulation of flow in espresso brewing: Coarse-grained poroelastic model for espresso flow

 The maximal flow is given by

 where we defined the characteristic flow rate $Q_\text{ref} = A d_p^2 Y/ \kappa \mu h_0$.
 Then, Eq.~\eqref{eqn:solution_dimensionless} takes the form \begin{widetext}

-\end{widetext} As shown in Fig.~\ref{fig:phi_limit}, the dependence of $\hat{Q}$ on $\Phi$ for a given value of $\hat{P}$ is negligible.
-This result can be further understood by the examination of the series expansions of the logarithmic terms up to the fourth order.
+\end{widetext} As shown in Fig.~\ref{fig:phi_limit}, the dependence of $\hat{Q}$ on $\Phi$ for a given value of $\hat{P}$ is negligible. {This means that, to the leading order, the appropriately normalised long-time flow rate $\hat{Q}$ depends only on the applied pressure and not on the stress free porosity, and thus the curves of $\hat{Q}(\hat{P})$ for different values of $\Phi$, plotted in Fig.~\ref{fig:phi_limit}, vary only a little.} This result can be further understood by the examination of the series expansions of the logarithmic terms up to the fourth order.
 We are thus free to take the limit of $\Phi \to 0$ in Eq.~\eqref{eqn:hat_solution_long}, to arrive at a simplified expression

 without a noticeable loss of precision.
 Therefore, Eq.~\eqref{eqn:teo-static-compact} represents the universal shape of the long-time flow-pressure curve, independent of the value of initial bed porosity.
-We can use this form to determine the calibration pressure $P_\text{c}=P_\text{m}(\Phi_\text{m})$ and calibration flow $Q_\text{c}=Q_\text{m}(\Phi_\text{m})$, corresponding to the stress-free equilibrium value of porosity of the dissolved bed.
-The calibration values can be used to compare model results with experiments even without explicit knowledge of the value of $\Phi_{m}$.
+We can use this form to determine the calibration pressure $P_\text{c}=P_\text{m}(\Phi_\text{m})$ and calibration flow $Q_\text{c}=Q_\text{m}(\Phi_\text{m})$, corresponding to the stress-free equilibrium value of porosity of the dissolved bed. {Importantly, moderate variations in microscopic constitutive properties (tortuosity, pore size, stiffness) primarily renormalise the reference scales $P_c$ and $Q_c$, while the universal shape of the nonlinear pressure--flow relation remains robust.} {In particular, variations in the effective Young's modulus do not change its functional form, reflecting the fact that the poroelastic response is governed by the ratio of applied pressure to the elastic scale set by $Y$.} The calibration values can be used to compare model results with experiments even without explicit knowledge of the value of $\Phi_\text{m}$.